Severes1/Arduino_Simulator/README.md

 Make sure you have the [Java jdk](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed.

-Open the run_simulator.bat file in notepad.
+Open the run_simulator.bat file in notepad by right clicking on it and pressing "Edit".
 The second line of text should say:

 ```set PATH="```**YourPathNameHere**```";%PATH%```